 Column Testing

 Once column tests are carried out, you should be able to identify any issues that could prevent users from running certain business functions – or accessing data – if a new column is added to the database schema.
-This also helps you to avoid errors in which columns may not have been set up correctly; a column can be added but for the default value not to be set, which might lead an application to throw errors simply because it doesn’t expect data in that particular field.
+This also helps you to avoid errors in which columns may not have been set up correctly; a column can be added, but the default value is not to be set, which might lead an application to throw errors simply because it doesn’t expect data in that particular field.

 Trigger Testing